Review of MedSailors Croatia Discovery: A Week Sailing from Split

 Day three: Hvar

-Continuing the story from the day before, the weather got progressively worse throughout the night while sleeping on the boat in Vis town.
+Continuing the story from the previous day, the weather progressively worsened throughout the night while we slept docked in Vis town.
+We could feel the boat rocking the whole night.

-So early morning, right after sunrise, the whole group of MedSailors boats decided to skip breakfast and head out to Hvar as soon as possible.
+So early in the morning, right after sunrise, all MedSailors boats decided to skip breakfast and head out to Hvar as soon as possible.

 Sailing in Croatia from Split: MedSailors Croatia Discovery

-Many boats stayed docked for longer inside our planned marina at Paklinski Islands, as it was not safe for them to move.
-So we could no longer go dock there.
+Because of the announced bad weather, many boats stayed docked for longer inside our planned marina at Paklinski Islands just off of Hvar town, as it was unsafe for them to move.

-Instead, we sailed for about 6 hours to Vrboska, a cute little village on the north side of Hvar, where the waters were calmer.
+That’s why we could no longer dock at Paklinski Islands.
+Instead, we sailed for about 6 hours from Vis to Vrboska, a cute little village on the north side of Hvar, where the waters were calmer.

 Sailing in Croatia from Split: MedSailors Croatia Discovery

-After about 15 minutes since exiting the Vis marina, our paddleboard got knocked off the boat when we hit a wave.
-The wind was really strong, and somehow, even though it was properly secured, it just flew off.
+However, about 15 minutes after exiting the Vis marina, our paddleboard got knocked off the boat when we hit a bigger wave.
+The wind was strong, and somehow, even though properly secured, it flew off.

-And after 5 more minutes, a part of our boat’s rain protectors on the side of the lounge area flew off.
+After five more minutes, part of our boat’s rain protectors on the side of the lounge area flew off.

-None of this was at the fault of our wonderful skipper Jack, but just a consequence of sailing in a bit worse conditions.
-According to Jack, we were the unlucky ones to have been sailing on one of the TWO days like that out of the 4 months of trips he’s done in Croatia this year.
+None of this was at the fault of our wonderful skipper Jack, but just a consequence of sailing in slightly worse conditions.
+According to Jack, our group was the unlucky one to have been sailing on one of the TWO days like that out of the four months of trips he’d done in Croatia that year.

 We were a bit traumatized by the loss of our paddleboard but were otherwise unharmed.
 And Matej was the only one who vomited, so it’s all good!